Wondering where to eat after your visit to the Louvre Museum? Our guide to the best Paris restaurants near the Louvre will help you decide!

 Brasserie du Louvre

-The menu leans heavily toward traditional French classics (escargot, foie gras, sole belle-meunière, French onion soup topped with gratinéed cheese, and Lyonnaise-style pan-fried veal liver, beef tartar) but you'll also find a few modern international favorites such as Peruvian-style ceviche and burgers.
+The menu leans heavily toward traditional French bistro classics (escargot, foie gras, sole belle-meunière, French onion soup topped with gratinéed cheese, and Lyonnaise-style pan-fried veal liver, beef tartar) but you'll also find a few modern international favorites such as ceviche and burgers.

-Address: 1 Place André Malraux (inside Hotel du Louvre); Open: Daily - breakfast: 7am-10:30am, lunch 12 noon-3pm, snacks 3pm-6pm, dinner 6pm-10:30pm; Reserve: Online
+Address: 1 Place André Malraux (inside Hotel du Louvre); Open: Daily - breakfast: 7am-10:30am, lunch 12 noon-3pm, snacks 3pm-6pm, dinner 6pm-10:30pm; Reserve: Online (although you can usually get a spot without reservations)

 Le Fumoir

 You can find one of the best Paris restaurants near the Louvre, Le Fumoir, directly across the street along the museum's east side.
-Thanks to the Swedish chef, the bistro's menu features a mix of contemporary French and Scandinavian favorites made with fresh locally-sourced products.
+Thanks to its Swedish chef, the bistro's menu features a mix of contemporary French and Scandinavian favorites made with fresh locally-sourced products.

 The vegetarian-friendly menus change weekly.
 With breakfast, lunch, afternoon tea, dinner, and a Sunday brunch plus a very cool bar with a wonderful wine list, cocktails, and a big selection of fresh-pressed juices on offer, you'll find a lot to love here.